notpeelz/GTFO-QoLFix/README.md

 ### BetterMovement

-Improves the GTFO movement system.
-Currently only lets you charge/reload your weapons mid-air.
+Improves the GTFO movement system:

+- lets you charge/reload your weapons mid-air

+- fixes the bug where you would lose all horizontal velocity while bunny-hopping

 <a href="https://i.imgur.com/yLqX835.mp4"><img height="240" src="img/bettermovement_thumbnail.jpg"></a>